 At this time, around one billion eggs a day go through the systems that we deliver and service, but in emerging markets another two billion eggs go to the consumer daily that are manually packaged and without thorough and automated quality checks.
 In our market we therefore see industrialisation, automation and integration of systems as structural trends.
 We also see an increasing need for information (big data) to optimise the complete chain of genetics, farming, egg processing and retail.
 New technologies make that more feasible.
 The trends mentioned are related closely to the direction in which the company is developing, and I therefore see important opportunities for the further growth of the company in the coming years.

 In 2017 Moba has once again displayed good results.
 We have succeeded in strengthening our market position in Europe, North America, Japan and Australia, which are highly automated.
 Our position is also growing stronger in regions with a low level of automation such as Asia and South America.
 Pelbo, a specialist in breaking eggs which we acquired in 2016, is now fully integrated within Moba.
 The current trends we now see in the market match well with what Moba can offer its customers.”

 Strong growth in emerging markets

 The European and North American markets achieved a stable turnover in 2017, and continue to move towards full automation of production processes.
 In Japan and Australia Moba is currently heavily involved in modernization and automation projects, and is booking record highs.
 In the Middle East, a new regional office was opened in Dubai in 2017, allowing Moba to better support its customers throughout this region.In the emerging markets with a low level of automation like that of Asia and South America, Moba has been growing structurally for the last few years.
-Moba currently has a strong market position in these regions and expects to continue to grow for many years because the food chains in these regions are continuing to industrialise.
+Moba currently has a strong market position in these regions and expects to continue to grow for many years because the food chains in these regions are continuing to industrialize.
 For example, India is still on the verge of automation.